Zeeshier/Programming_Fundamentals/README.md

 - **Opening and Closing Files**: How to open, read, write, and close files.
 - **Reading and Writing Data**: How to handle data in text and binary files.
 - **Error Handling**: How to handle errors during file operations.

-## String Handling 🔤

-String handling involves working with sequences of characters.
-It includes operations like concatenation, comparison, and manipulation of strings.

-### Key Concepts

-- **String Declaration and Initialization**: How to create and initialize strings.
-- **String Functions**: Common functions for manipulating strings, such as length, copy, concatenate, and compare.
-- **Character Arrays**: How strings are represented as arrays of characters.

 ---